InformaticsMatters/nextflow-pcluster/README.md

 >   You will still need a user with *AdministratorAccess* in this step.

-But, if you do not have access to a User with *AdministratorAccess* then you need to create one now and attach suitable policies.
+But, if you do not want to use a user with *AdministratorAccess* to create the cluster then you need to create a new user and attach suitable policies.

-Firstly, in the AWS console, create a new user with **Programmatic access** in your AWS account.
+Firstly, in the AWS console, create a new user with **Programmatic access**.
 Something like `nextflow-pcluster` (or select an existing user)

 >   There is no need to add any policies to the user but you must record
     the newly assigned **Access key ID** and **Secret access key** before closing the final window.
 If you forget you can always create another access key later.

-Now, attach suitable policies to the user, present and pre-rendered here in earlier steps: -
+Now, attach the previously rendered **NextflowClusterUserPolicy** policy to our user: -

     $ CLUSTER_USER_NAME=nextflow-pcluster